 Forms for filing for Divorce, Requesting and Modifying Parental Responsibilities and Parenting Time can be found at Illinois Legal Aid Online.

 DuPage County residents who wish to represent themselves may want to take advantage of Night Court, a program designed to assist people who are enforcing judgments from their divorce or modifying parental responsibilities.
 There are special Forms available from the Clerk of Court for this purpose.

 Guardianship forms are available from the Clerk of Court.
 Additional information about how to fill out the forms is available from Illinois Legal Aid Online.

 Many tenant problems are addressed by Prairie State Legal Services Renter's Handbook.
 Landlord and tenant concerns are also addressed at Southern Illinois University's Self-Help Center, and by articles at Illinois Legal Aid Online.

-The Office of the Appellate Defender has created packets for expungement.
+The Illinois Supreme Court has created packets for expungement.
 They have a complete forms guide with information about expungement and/or sealing records.

 Lawyer Referral Information